srkim3487/SBFLMMBayesian/README.md

 library(SBFLMMBayesian)
 ```

 Below is an example using the included simulated dataset.
+For details on each function, please refer to the corresponding help page.
 ```r
 # Load example data included in the package
 data(data_example)